darkreader/darkreader/CONTRIBUTING.md

 ```

-Here is a full table of available CSS variables:
+Here are all the available CSS variables:
 | Variable | Description | Use |
 |---|---|---|
 | **`--darkreader-neutral-background`** | Neutral background color that <br>corresponds to the user's settings. | Mostly used for elements that have <br>a wrong background color |